 She enjoys being involved in active pursuits and has previously worked in the Territorial Army as a physiotherapist for which she had to carry out Officer training.
 Her focus within Physiotherapy is manual therapy and she has a keen interest in biomechanics.

 Gemma has extensive experience in sports massage and also uses Western Acupuncture where appropriate.
 Her recent dissertation for her Masters looked at the effectiveness of mobilising the nervous system using exercise and manual therapy techniques to decrease pain and improve range of movement and function.

-She is recently married and is enjoying diversifying her skills as a “farmer’s” wife and mum to baby George!
+Gemma also enjoys diversifying her skills as a “farmer’s” wife and mum to George and Charlotte.

 Alison studied physiotherapy in Aberdeen, qualifying in 1984.
 She has had a varied career working initially in the NHS in Scotland then twice in NZ where she worked in the hospital system and then in Private Practice before returning to the UK and beginning work in the Derbyshire Sports Injuries Clinic and Belper Physiotherapy clinic in 2010.

 Alison has a wealth of knowledge and experience in the treatment of musculoskeletal conditions, sports injuries, postural dysfunctions and orthopaedics with a special interest in shoulders and also the elderly patient.

 Over the last 18 months Alison has become involved in the Archery GB Talent Identification Programme where she has been part of a team supporting four Derbyshire athletes in their quest to be accepted into the AGB performance academy at Lilleshall National Sports Centre.
 She also supports the Derbyshire Hotshots Junior Development Programme and East Midlands Archery Society Regional Squad by organising their strength and conditioning programme and regularly presents fit for archery and posture presentations for Nottinghamshire and Derbyshire county archery coaching events.